-By 2015 the New Zealand men’s team had played sides representing about 70 nations, reflecting the international nature of football.
+By 2023 the New Zealand men’s team had played sides representing more than 70 nations, reflecting the international nature of football.
+It was ranked just outside the top 100 countries in the world.

 New Zealand versus Australia

 The first foray into international men’s football was against New South Wales at Dunedin’s Caledonian Ground on 23 July 1904.
-The first full internationals were played in 1922 when New Zealand defeated Australia in a three-match series, following up with another series victory on Australian soil the following winter.
+The first full internationals were played in 1922, when New Zealand defeated Australia in a three-match series before achieving another series victory on Australian soil the following winter.

-At the same time New Zealand football’s best-known trans-Tasman success was its decisive 2–0 victory in Sydney in 1981, effectively qualifying the New Zealanders for the next round in the FIFA World Cup.
+New Zealand football’s best-known trans-Tasman success was its decisive 2–0 victory in Sydney in 1981, which effectively qualified the New Zealanders for the next round in the FIFA World Cup.

 All Whites

-While black is acknowledged as the main colour for New Zealand sports teams the football team adopted an all-white playing strip during the qualification campaign for the 1982 World Cup in Spain.
-A play on the more famous All Blacks title saw them nicknamed the ‘All Whites’, and this name stuck.
+While black is acknowledged as the main colour for New Zealand sports teams, the football team adopted an all-white playing strip during the qualification campaign for the 1982 World Cup in Spain.
+A play on the more famous All Blacks title saw them nicknamed the ‘All Whites’, and the name stuck.

 FIFA World Cup, 1982